 In order to connect to OAuth enabled services with a SmartObject service broker you need to configure an OAuth Resource Type and an OAuth Resource.
-The setup consists of the following steps:
+The set up consists of the following steps:

 For example, the Azure Active Directory OAuth2 implementation uses an encrypted ‘cliend_id’ parameter for Authorization requests, Token requests, and Refresh requests.
-It also uses the following parameters: grant_type, api_version, scope, client_secret, resource, entity_id, response_type, and redirect_uri.
-All of these properties make up the external OAuth resource configuration.
+It also uses the following parameters:

 Most services describe at least two stages for successful authorization: